Eagle Rare: History

-Current brand expressions
+Varieties

-Currently, two basic varieties of Eagle Rare are produced.
-The first is aged for ten years (in charred new oak barrels, as with all bourbons), and bottled at 90 U.S. proof.
+Eagle Rare's standard variety is aged for ten years (in charred new oak barrels, as with all bourbons), and bottled at 90 U.S. proof.

-The second variety, first offered in 2000, is aged seventeen years and is called part of an "Antique Collection".
+A second variety, first offered in 2000, is aged seventeen years and is called part of an "Antique Collection".
 From 2000 to 2017 it was originally bottled at 90 proof, like the ten year offering.
 Starting with the 2018 release, it has been released at 101 proof.

-In 2021, a 20-year-old limited edition expression of Eagle Rare Bourbon Whiskey at 101 proof was released for $2,000 a bottle.
+In 2019, a 20-year-old limited edition expression of Eagle Rare Bourbon Whiskey named “Double Eagle Very Rare” at 101 proof was released at an MSRP of $2,000 a bottle.

+A 25-year aged bourbon called “Eagle Rare 25” was also produced in extremely limited quantity.
+It is the oldest aged Eagle Rare product.

+A 12-year aged expression was announced in 2025 as an extension to the Eagle Rare line.
+It will be 95 proof.

 Awards and reviews

-Eagle Rare's 10-year variation has performed well at international spirit ratings competitions.
-It received a string of gold and double gold medals from the San Francisco World Spirits Competition between 2005 and 2010 and was given an above-average score of 92 by the Beverage Testing Institute.
+Eagle Rare's 10-year variation was given an above-average score of 92 by the Beverage Testing Institute.
 In 2013, Eagle Rare Single Barrel Bourbon was awarded the inaugural Bourbon Trophy at the International Wine & Spirits Competition in the United Kingdom.
-The 17-year expression has performed similarly well.
-More recently, Eagle Rare Single Barrel Bourbon won a gold medal at the 2014 Los Angeles International Wine & Spirits Competition and a Gold Outstanding medal at the International Wine & Spirits Competition (IWSC – United Kingdom).
-Eagle Rare 17 Year Old was awarded a gold medal in the same UK-based competition.
-In 2015, Eagle Rare 10 Year was awarded a Gold Outstanding medal by the IWSC, and the 2014 release of the 17-Year-Old expression won a Silver Outstanding medal in the same competition.
+The 17-year expression has performed similarly.

-Eagle Rare 10 Year won the following awards in 2016:
+Eagle Rare 10 Year won the following notable awards in 2016: